joergbuchwald/joss_ogs6py_VTUinterface/paper/paper.md

 # Technical Details

-ogs6py requires python 3.8 or above and uses [lxml](https://lxml.de/) to process OGS6 input files and uses the subprocess module to run OGS.
-Furthermore, [pandas](https://pandas.pydata.org/) is required for holding OGS log file data.
-VTUinterface requires python 3.8 or above and uses the python wrapper for [vtk](https://vtk.org/) to access VTU files and lxml for PVD files.
-In addition to vtk's own interpolation functionalities, we use pandas and scipy for interpolation.
+ogs6py requires python 3.8 or above and uses [lxml](https://lxml.de/) [@behnel2005lxml] to process OGS6 input files and uses the subprocess module to run OGS.
+Furthermore, [pandas](https://pandas.pydata.org/) [@mckinney2010data] is required for holding OGS log file data.
+VTUinterface requires python 3.8 or above and uses the python wrapper for [VTK](https://vtk.org/) to access VTU files and lxml for PVD files.
+In addition to VTK's own interpolation functionalities, we use pandas and [SciPy](https://scipy.org/) [@virtanen2020scipy] for interpolation.

 # Applications